-Carrick Bay is an amazing and fairly ‘secret’ beach in Dumfries and Galloway, Scotland.
+Carrick Bay (or Carrick Shore – it varies!) is an amazing and fairly ‘secret’ beach in Dumfries and Galloway, Scotland.
 Here’s an introduction to its magic.

 When I say ‘secret’, obviously it isn’t that secret if I’ve found it.
 But it’s hidden away and must be quite undiscovered because it’s empty every time we go.
 That’s secret enough for me.
 And given that my blog only has about four regular readers, including my mum, writing about it here is unlikely to change the ‘secret’ levels.